gianmarcopinna/gianmarcopinna.github.io/content/authors/admin/_index.md

 ## About Me

 Welcome!
-I am a Ph.D. candidate at the Economics and Finance Department of University of Rome "Tor Vergata."
+I am a Ph.D. candidate at the Economics and Finance Department of Tor Vergata University of Rome.
 My research includes topics in labor economics, policy evaluation, and economic history.